We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 While there are some essential oils that should never be used during pregnancy, there are a few that are considered safe for use during prenatal massages or through the diffuser method.

-If you’re interested in using essential oils during pregnancy, talk to your healthcare provider before use.
+If you’re interested in using essential oils during pregnancy, talk to your healthcare provider and midwife before use.

 Popular essential oils that should never be used during pregnancy, labor, or while breastfeeding:

 - parsley seed